jellyfin/jellyfin.org/docs/general/networking/caddy.md

 If you already have access to the web interface, go to `Admin > Networking` and enter a path like `/jellyfin` in the Base URL field.
 If not, you may instead go to `<Configuration Directory>/network.xml` and modify the value of `<BaseUrl>` according to your needs.
 For information on the directory location, please consult the [configuration documentation](/docs/general/administration/configuration#configuration-directory).
 You might have to restart the Jellyfin server for this to take effect.
 Then simply give the `reverse_proxy` directive a path matcher.
+The path should be the same as the `Base URL` you entered into Jellyfin's settings.
+The following example is for a server that is accessible at `example.com/jellyfin`.

 ```txt
 example.com